User name:

 Just a quick pint, then I'm off left this review about The Harp

-Always very crowded after work (and just crowded at other times), but well worth venturing inside to get a first-class pint from their excellent choice from eight handpumps of regular ales from the Dark Star and Sambrooks breweries and interesting guest beers (e.g. Clarence & Fredericks Redcurrant Stout at £3.65 on my receny visit).
-The bar itself is pretty compact, but the barstaff are very efficient so once you make it to the counter you get served quickly.
+The Harp is usually very busy, but always worth stopping for a first-class pint from the ten handpumps.
+This time, I found the usual excellent mix of the regular ales London Pride, Hophead and American Pale Ale from Dark Star and Harvey's plus six ever-changing guests in a variety of styles and various interesting ciders.
+Understandably, though, there were fewer customers and cask ales on this Christmas Eve revisit, but I found the Brew York x Bricknell collaboration Hudson's Porter (£7.00) and met an acquaintance which were both pleasant surprises.
+The building has a narrow frontage with fully opening windows, and the bar itself is pretty compact (and a tight squeeze to get to the back).
+However, the staff are notably efficient, so once you make it to the counter you get served quickly.
 However, there is also an upstairs room with more seating which is usually much calmer (and also a back door to a rather dingy alleyway if all else fails).
 Justifiably a local and national Camra award winner, and thoroughly recommended (albeit with the caveat that it can be a victim of its own success insofar as getting often so busy as to be distinctly uncomfortable).

 This pub features in the following crawls: